scala/docs.scala-lang/contribute/hacker-guide.md

 Now that we have the approval of the feature's author, we can get to work!

-### 2. Set up ###
+## 2. Set up

 Hacking Scala begins with creating a branch for your work item.
 To develop Scala we use [Git](http://git-scm.com/) and [GitHub](http://github.com/).
-This section of the guide provides a short walkthrough, but if you are new to Git, it probably makes sense to familiarize with Git first.
+This section of the guide provides a short walkthrough, but if you are new to Git, it probably makes sense to familiarize yourself with Git first.
 We recommend the [Git Pro](http://git-scm.com/book/en/) online book.

-### Fork ###
+### Fork

-Log into [GitHub](http://github.com/), go to [https://github.com/scala/scala](https://github.com/scala/scala) and click the `Fork` button at the top of the page.
-This will create your own copy of our repository that will serve as a scratchpad for your hackings.
+Log into [GitHub](http://github.com/), go to [https://github.com/scala/scala](https://github.com/scala/scala) and click the `Fork` button in the top right corner of the page.
+This will create your own copy of our repository that will serve as a scratchpad for your work.

-If you're new to Git, don't be afraid of messing it up - there is no way you can corrupt our repository.
+If you're new to Git, don't be afraid of messing up-- there is no way you can corrupt our repository.

 <center><img src="{{ site.baseurl }}/resources/img/03-fork.png" alt="Fork scala/scala" /></center>

-### Clone ###
+### Clone

 If everything went okay, you will be redirected to your own fork at `https://github.com/username/scala`, where `username` is your github user name.
 You might find it helpful to read [http://help.github.com/fork-a-repo/](http://help.github.com/fork-a-repo/), which covers some of the things that will follow below.
-Then clone your repository by running something like the following on the command line:
+Then, _clone_ your repository (_i.e._ pull a copy from github to your local machine) by running the following on the command line:

     16:35 ~/Projects$ git clone https://github.com/xeno-by/scala
     Cloning into 'scala'...